Dyslexia Advocate Fellowship Program

 • Stay updated with the latest research, tools, and strategies related to dyslexia.

-• Attend annual refresher training sessions organized by the Africa Dyslexia Organization to ensure consistent and updated advocacy.
+• Attend refresher training sessions organized by the Africa Dyslexia Organization to ensure consistent and updated advocacy.

 Collaborate with Media Professionals: